borntofrappe/fullstack-d3/README.md

   <polygon points="-6,5,6,5,0,-5" />
   ```

-The idea is to create a person in a loop, and map the specific gender to either shape. `d3.timer` is here the essential function; it receives as argument a callback function which is called iteratively until the timer is stopped.
+The idea is to create a person in a loop and map the specific gender to either shape. `d3.timer` is here the essential function; it receives as argument a callback function which is called iteratively until the timer is stopped.

 ```js
 d3.timer(updateMarkers);